hitstill/FChannel/README.md

 `Please consider submitting a pull request if you set up a FChannel instance with Caddy with instructions on how to do so`

-### Docker

-A Dockerfile is provided, and an example `docker-compose.yml` exists to base your Docker setup on.
-You should use the `config-init.docker` file to configure it and it will work more or less out of the box with it, you should just need some minor configuration changes to test it out.

 Remember, you may need to look at [the section on local testing](#local-testing) to use 100% of FChannel's features.